-The Disproportionately Impacted Business Grant provides funding to Colorado businesses that were disproportionately impacted by the pandemic and did not receive meaningful access to federal or state loans and grants under the CARES Act.
+The Disproportionately Impacted Business Grant provides funding to Colorado businesses that were disproportionately impacted by the pandemic and did not receive meaningful access to federal loans and grants.

 Businesses will receive a minimum of $1,500 and a maximum of $10,000.
-This grant is intended to cover expenses that have not been covered by other federal, state, or local funding.
+This grant is intended to cover expenses that have not been covered by other federal funding.

 To be eligible for this grant, your business needs to: